slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On selling, negotiation and price

 <!--
+> *"Advertising serves not so much to Advertise products as to promote consumption as a way of life."
+-- Carl Lash (?), 1978*
+> *"You can tell the ideals of a nation by its advertisements."
+-- Norman Douglas*
+> *"He who is known as an early riser need not get up until noon.*
+> *"Cheap prices are only cheap if your time has no value.*
+> *"Q: What's the difference between a used car salesman and a computer salesman?
+A: The used car salesman knows when he's lying.*
+> *"Broadcast TV is not designed for you; it's designed for advertisers.*
+> *"If you make people think they're thinking, they'll love you; but if you really make them think they'll hate you."
+-- Unknown*

 - i never had to sell nothing that i wouldn't buy myself. -- naval
 - make clear agreements and hell yes agreements, keeping my agreements (90%), renegotiating agreements before they break, clean my agreements after breaking them.
 - There is no such thing as "shortage" of anything.
 Just pay more, and you'll get it.